July 22, 2024

 The field you choose plays a big role in deciding how much student loan debt is manageable.
 It’s no secret that your loan balance should ideally correlate with your earning potential.
 For example, medical students often take out large loans because the earning potential for doctors is typically high once they start working.
 However, if you’re pursuing a career in a field with a lower starting salary, you should be more cautious about accumulating substantial debt.

-Here’s an example: Let’s say you’re planning to become a social worker.
-Social work is a noble profession, but the average salary might not be on par with the debt a medical student can justify.
-Knowing this, you should aim to keep your student loan debt modest.
+Here’s an example.
+Let’s say you’re planning to become a social worker.
+Social work is a meaningful profession, but the average salary may not support a large loan balance without strain.
+Knowing this in advance can help you make smarter borrowing decisions and avoid financial stress later.

 The Type of Loan You Take Matters Too